 read-only replica (

 to emphasise the need to connect using TLS.

 These credentials will also work on the master production instance, so take care to provide the hostname of the replica and not the master - or their queries will run on the instance used by Treeherder, affecting its performance.

 Changing MySQL passwords¶

-To change the password for a MySQL account on an RDS instance:
+To change the password for a MySQL account (only cloudOps can do this):

 For example to change the current user's password:

 SET PASSWORD = 'NEW PASSWORD AT LEAST 30 CHARACTERS LONG';